What It Is

 - cysts or tumors

 Usually, you don't have to do anything special to prepare for a renal ultrasound, although the doctor may ask that your child not eat or drink anything for several hours before the test.
+Sometimes a renal ultrasound needs a child to have a full bladder; in this case, the doctor will give specific instructions on what to do.

 The renal ultrasound will be done in the radiology department of a hospital or in a radiology center.
 Parents are usually able to accompany their child to provide reassurance and support.
 Your child will be asked to change into a cloth gown and lie on a table.
 The room is usually dark so the images can be seen clearly on the computer screen.

 A technician (sonographer) trained in ultrasound imaging will spread a clear, warm gel on your child's abdomen over the kidney area.
 This gel helps with the transmission of the sound waves.
 The technician will then move a small wand (transducer) over the gel.
-The transducer emits high-frequency sound waves and a computer measures how the sound waves bounce back from the body.
+The transducer emits high-frequency sound waves and a computer measures how the sound waves bounce back from inside the body.
 The computer changes those sound waves into images to be analyzed.

 Sometimes a doctor will come in at the end of the test to meet your child and take a few more pictures.
 The procedure usually takes less than 30 minutes.